 The R&I process

 Fundamental research in key areas is usually carried out in-house, but in selected areas Gränges collaborates with leading universities and research institutes.
 The objective is to strengthen Gränges’ leading position in the development of brazed heat exchanger materials, to develop new innovative aluminium products, new material technologies and to enter new customer segments.
 New alloys and alloy combinations are initially tested through pilot casting, rolling and computer simulations at Gränges R&I, before full-scale production takes place.
 This process facilitates planning of effective highprecision production processes.

 The development of new products often takes place in teams with Gränges’ business development units.
 If critical skills are lacking to run an efficient development process, the possibility of external cooperation and, in some cases, the acquisition of skills, such as from smaller start-up companies, will be considered.
-As part of Gränges’ new R&I organization, established in 2017, there is a team focusing solely on new material technologies.
+A part of Gränges’ R&I organization is focusing solely on new material technologies.

 Supporting customers locally and globally